IBM-Cloud/docs/services/IoT/reference/security/set_up_certificates.md

 5. Confirm that the correct file is selected and click **Save**.
 The selected certificate is listed in the table and it is active by default.

-**Known Issue:** Adding CA certificates forces the messaging server to request certificates from mqtt clients connecting to it.
-The platform dashboard pages do internal secure websocket (wss) connections to the messaging server in order to retrieve device information.
-Some browsers may not handle this request appropriately, so users might see unexpected behavior in the UI, such as connected devices not showing the correct connection status in the **Devices** page.
-The current workaround is to open a direct https connection to the messaging server, using the url https://'orgId'.messaging.internetofthings.ibmcloud.com/ (replacing 'orgId' with the organization ID defined in the Settings page under the Identity section) before accessing the platform dashboard.
-The issue does not affect Firefox.

 ## Registering messaging server certificates
 {: #reg_msg_cert.md}